Ashford Street

 Lucy Patini was our neighbor at 122 Ashford (the house with the diagonal siding in the 2005 picture) up to 1968.
 On the left is a picture of Lucy with her mother in front of 122 Ashford in November 1965.
 On the right, a 1971 pic of my brother and I showing our house with the "fake grey stone" siding that had replaced the "fake red brick" siding of many years.

-Starting down on the Northwest corner of Fulton Street, the first photograph is from the 1939 tax series, the second from 2005.
+On the northwest corner, the first photograph is from the 1941 tax series, the second from 2005.
 This was our corner grocery store, as well as where we played "Kings" or "Chinese handball".
+The name "Savarese" is on the awning.
 Robbie Dupree recalls his uncles Al Perillo and John Leddy owned the store in the late 50's, when it was called "Al and John's".

 Ashford and Fulton Flooding, 1967